epiphronn/translate-nonsense/README.md

 $ py make_nonsense.py "Hello, how are you today?"
 7 en
 > Good where are you today i'm going well
 ```

+### Other:

+To use, you obviously have to be connected to the internet (how else will you reach
+  Google Translate).
+I have also included the examples.sh bash script if you want
+  to see an example of this script.